-There are a lot of factors to consider when you’re shopping for individual health insurance coverage – from premiums to deductibles to on-exchange and off-exchange and ACA-compliant (or not).
-If you’re shopping in the individual health insurance market, you’ll definitely be making a choice of metal tier.
+There are many factors to consider when you’re shopping for individual health insurance coverage – from premiums to deductibles to whether a plan is Affordable Care Act (ACA)-compliant and on-exchange versus off-exchange shopping.
+If you’re shopping for ACA coverage, you’ll also choose a metal tier.

 Managed care is a medical delivery system that attempts to manage the quality and cost of medical services that individuals receive.
 Each type of managed care limits, to varying degrees,

 - the number of providers from which a patient can choose,